v-bulynkin/skype-export-parser/README.md

 After the data has been downloaded and extracted to a folder you find you cannot view it conveniently with local media files even if you use the [official Skype parser](https://go.skype.com/skype-parser).

-Moreover, it is impossible to detect which files belong to which threads in the **media** subfolder.
+Moreover, it is impossible to be seen which files belong to which threads in the **media** subfolder.

 ## What this script do
 This Powershell script tries to resolve these problems.